chenyur/patch_rt.SC2/README.md

 * Background & Usage

 - [x] v0.3
-* A guide on how to edit the hotkeys yourself,
+* A guide on how to edit the hotkeys yourself

 - [ ] v0.9
 * List of hotkey changes